Geography

 Paper 1 – Living with the Physical Environment

-• Section A – Natural Hazards – Tectonic Hazards, Weather Hazards and Climate Change
+• Section A: The Challenge of Natural Hazards – Natural Hazards, Tectonic Hazards, Weather Hazards and Climate Change

-• Section B – The Living World – Biomes and ecosystems, Tropical Rainforests and Hot Deserts
+• Section B: The Living World – Ecosystems, Tropical Rainforests and Hot Deserts

-Paper 2 – Challenges of the Human Environment
+Paper 2 – Challenges in the Human Environment

 How will I be assessed?